 I prefer to braise the lamb shoulder in a Dutch oven so it can heat evenly from all sides, but a roasting pan covered in foil can also get the job done.

-I place the seasoned lamb into the Dutch oven before smearing the chili paste over the top, rubbing well into the etched fat.
+I place the seasoned lamb into the Dutch oven before smearing the chile paste over the top, rubbing well into the etched fat.
 I don’t even bother to rub the entire shoulder in paste, because all the flavors will get to know each other in the pot.

 Because this recipe doesn’t contain any stock or other liquid, it may not sound like a braise at all.
 But, by cooking it all covered, I’m able to trap the moisture and allow that lamb to braise in its own liquid.